15 Common Website Errors Many Businesses Make!

 Common Website Errors That Cost You Customers and Money!

-In 2021 having a website that captures a user’s attention and converts them into loyal customers isn’t an option.
+In 2022 having a website that captures a user’s attention and converts them into loyal customers isn’t an option.
 It’s a necessity.
-A poorly designed site can cause your business to lose customers and, ultimately, money.
+A poorly designed site can cause your business to lose customers and money.
 Unfortunately, many websites suffer from one or more of these common website errors.

-For many small business owners, the thought of hiring a professional web design agency seems out of reach or overly expensive.
+Hiring a professional web design agency seems out of reach or overly expensive for many small business owners.
 Therefore they consider DIY options or cheap, lower-quality alternatives.
-For many more prominent and established companies, their ideas about what constitutes a good website might get in the way of their success.
+For many prominent and established companies, their ideas about what constitutes a good website might get in the way of their success.

 If it’s time for you to build a new website or refresh your existing website, we’ve put together a list of 15 common website errors and how to avoid them.
 Follow these recommendations as you build or update your site.